top of page

 And sweeter hope, when hope despairs!

-POEM SUMMARY:
+POEM SUMMARY: To Imagination Poem Summary

 Firstly, the poet says how imagination gives her hope in despair.
-She says when she gets tired of the whole day with all the earthly pain and troubles; and when she goes to an extent of becoming hopeless; Imagination, her “true friend”, calls her.
+She says when she gets tired of the whole day with all the earthly pain and troubles; and when she goes to the extent of becoming hopeless; Imagination, her “true friend”, calls her.
 By that call she gets back her will to live and losses her loneliness.

 Fourthly she speaks on the rude nature of reality and truth.
 She says reason complains and nature’s reality is sad as it tells us all, how vain it is to cherish our dreams.
 But such ruthless truth can be trampled down by the fantasy of the newly blossomed flowers.